nibtr/clinic-db/README.md

 ## Server

-The server repo can be found [here](https://github.com/nhthieu/dental-clinic-server)
+The repo for the server can be found [here](https://github.com/nhthieu/dental-clinic-server)

 ## Client

-to be added
+The repo for the client can be found [here](https://github.com/nhthieu/dental-clinic-client)

 ## Contributors